ericwbailey/ericwbailey.website/source/writing/it-needs-to-map-back-to-a-role.md

 All the rules in the Web Content Accessibility Guidelines (<abbr>WCAG</abbr>) are important.
 Some, however, are more important than others.

 [WCAG Success Criterion 4.1.2: Name, Role, Value](https://www.w3.org/WAI/WCAG21/Understanding/name-role-value.html) is one of the most important rules of the whole document.
-If you are unfamiliar, it states that all interactive content needs to have the following:
+If you are unfamiliar, it states that <strong>all</strong> interactive content needs to have the following:

 ### 1. A name